zky999/file_utils/README.md

 a bash wrapper for Sysinternal sigcheck (Cygwin)

 ## tardir
-create a tar ball from sub-folders of a folder
+create a tar ball from sub-folders in a folder